How to Apply for Croatian Citizenship by Descent as a U.S. Citizen

 Apostille and Translate

-Apostille all U.S. documents and obtain certified Croatian translations before submission.
+Prepare apostilles for U.S. documents and arrange certified Croatian translations before submission.

 • Apostille required for international document recognition